 Our growth strategy includes the pursuit of targeted inorganic growth opportunities that we believe will provide a strategic fit, leverage operational synergies, and lead to incremental earnings accretion.
-For example, on December 31, 2020, we closed on our acquisition of the Magellan Complete Care line of business of Magellan Health, Inc., in the fourth quarter of 2021, we closed on our acquisition of Affinity Health Plan, Inc. in New York and in January 2022, we closed on our acquisition of the Medicaid assets of Cigna Corporation in Texas.
-In October 2021, we entered into a definitive agreement to acquire the Medicaid Managed Long Term Care business of AgeWell New York.
-Subject to the receipt of applicable federal and state regulatory approvals and the satisfaction of customary closing conditions, the closing of this transaction is expected to occur by the third quarter of 2022.
+For example, in January 2022, we closed on our acquisition of the Medicaid Anaged Long Term Care business of AgeWell New York.
+In July 2022, we entered into a definitive agreement to acquire substantially all the assets of My Choice Wisconsin.
+Subject to the receipt of applicable federal and state regulatory approvals and the satisfaction of customary closing conditions, the closing of this transaction is expected to occur in 2023.
 The integration of acquired businesses with our existing business is a complex, costly and time-consuming process.
 The success of acquisitions we make will depend, in part, on our ability to successfully combine our existing business with such acquired businesses and realize the anticipated benefits, including synergies, cost savings, growth in earnings, innovation, and operational efficiencies, from the combinations.
 If we are unable to achieve these objectives within the anticipated time frame, or at all, the anticipated benefits may not be realized fully or at all, or may take longer to realize than expected.